AI Strategy

 1) AI is rewriting how products are designed, built, and monetized

 LLMs turn capability into distribution.
-They convert questions into workflows, and workflows into monetization.
-Many teams will grow simply by shipping an AI interface.
-The hard part is proving that growth is tied to durable customer outcomes.
+They convert questions into workflows, and workflows into monetisation.

 2) Products look simpler to ship, but they are more complex to run

-Research on hidden technical debt in machine learning systems explains why AI systems become harder to maintain and reason about as they scale.
-[2]
+Meanwhile, product designers and PMs are learning prompt engineering, retrieval tuning, and orchestration architecture while simultaneously building and launching—flying the plane while building it.
+Research on hidden technical debt in machine learning systems explains why these systems become harder to maintain as they scale.
+The foundation shifts with every model update.

 3) Model improvements can look like progress while outcomes stay unclear